 The first person perspective also challenges the ability of some writers to craft a story without the world building power that comes with the third person omniscient perspective.

 When writing in first person, a writer risks creating flat characters outside of the main narrator and may fail to capture the unique qualities that make a supporting character interesting.

 Without the ability to step outside of the protagonist’s mind, the entire story must be driven from personalized observations and actions.
 A writer must show action as it takes place (present tense) or have the character actively remember what occurred (past tense).

-Examples of Challenges with Writing First Person Narrative
+Example of the Challenges with Writing First Person Narrative

-Many writers find that writing in the first person makes it difficult to diversify sentence structure and word usage.
-Unless careful attention is paid when initially writing and editing a first person piece, almost any writer can fall into the trap of beginning too many sentences with the word “I.” Too often, we find ourselves unable to describe action without a pronoun a paragraph can be rewritten to be more active without one.
-For instance:
+Unless careful attention is paid when initially writing and editing a first person piece, almost any writer can fall into the trap of beginning too many sentences with the word “I.”

 It is possible to relay action to the reader in the first person without requiring a sentence to begin with “I.”